Wonder (emotion)

 Wonder is an emotion comparable to surprise that people feel when perceiving something rare or unexpected (but not threatening).
 It has historically been seen as an important aspect of human nature, specifically being linked with curiosity and the drive behind intellectual exploration.
 Wonder is also often compared to the emotion of awe but awe implies fear or respect rather than joy.
-Science fiction can produce a sense of wonder.
+Science fiction can produce a "sense of wonder".

 Philosophical musings

 The first philosophers to discuss the concept of wonder were Plato and Aristotle, who believed that it was the basis of the birth of philosophy.

-French philosopher, mathematician, scientist, and writer René Descartes described admiration as one of the primary emotions because he claimed that emotions, in general, are reactions to unexpected phenomena.
+French polymath René Descartes described admiration as one of the primary emotions because he claimed that emotions, in general, are reactions to unexpected phenomena.
 He noted that when people first encounter a surprising or new object that is "far different from what we knew before, or from what we supposed it should have been, we admire it, and are astonished at it."
 But Descartes, unlike the Greek philosophers before him, held a fundamentally negative view of admiration: "Although it is good to be born with some kind of inclination to this passion [admiration] because it disposes us to the acquisition of sciences, yet we ought afterwards to endeavor as much as we can to be rid of it."

-This sentiment is reflected in other early modern authors like Thomas Hobbes in his discussion about the English words Curiosity, Joy and Admiration.
-Hobbes argued that since "... whatsoever therefore happeneth new to a man, giveth him hope and matter of knowing somewhat that he knew not before", which creates "...hope and expectation of future knowledge from anything that happeneth new and strange", a "passion which we commonly call ADMIRATION; and the same considered as appetite, is called CURIOSITY, which is appetite for knowledge."
+This sentiment is reflected in other early modern authors like Thomas Hobbes in his discussion about the English words curiosity, joy and admiration.
+Hobbes argued that since "[...]whatsoever therefore happeneth new to a man, giveth him hope and matter of knowing somewhat that he knew not before", which creates "[...]hope and expectation of future knowledge from anything that happeneth new and strange", a "passion which we commonly call ADMIRATION; and the same considered as appetite, is called CURIOSITY, which is appetite for knowledge."

 In De Homine XII, Hobbes discussed the "joy" of "admiration" again contrasting humans to other animals.
-Hobbes argues that "...this passion is almost peculiar to men."
+Hobbes argues that "[...]this passion is almost peculiar to men."
 He pointed out that "even if other animals, whenever they behold something new or unusual, admire it as far as they behold something new or unusual" so that they can determine if it dangerous or harmless, men on the other hand, "when they see something new, seek to know whence it came and to what use they can put it."